KinflouBlog/language-server-adventure/Writerside/topics/extensions/vscode/extensions__vscode__index.md

-# VSCode Extension
+# VSCode
 So having an extension is pretty integral to development involving a language as a user, so

 ## Resource Links
-Here is some of the links i have used to research about the topic at large, tho this guide will make all of the steps for you so you won't need to hopefully check them at all
+Here is some of the links I have used to research about the topic at large, tho this guide will make all the steps for you so you won't need to hopefully check them at all

 https://code.visualstudio.com/api/get-started/your-first-extension